-No. This is the daily sugar allowance your child eats in a given day from all food sources.
+This is the daily added sugar allowance your child eats in a given day from all food sources.

 Little, little ones?
-They shouldn’t be having any added sugar in their diet, if you can help it.
+Kids under age two shouldn’t be having any added sugar in their diet, if you can help it.

 (Personally, I’d give the green light on the first year birthday cake.)